momo54/SPARQLLM/README.md

 slm-run --config config.openai -f queries/city-search-llm.sparql --debug
 ```

-# Run queries with Vector database
+# Run queries with Vector Search

 We use FAISS as vector database for indexing document.
 First you need to index your document: